ireneuszcierpisz/go-business/README.md

 #### Final message launch with java script and DOM

+- This is a message including a value of the NPV.
-- Injects new elements to index.html using template literals
+- JS injects new elements to index.html using template literals

 ![Picture of gallery here](https://github.com/ireneuszcierpisz/go-business/blob/main/media/JSDOM-finalmessage.png)

 ## Accessibility

-- For better Accessibility there are used the aria-label and aria-labelledby atributes in the html code.
+- For better accessibility there are used the aria-label and aria-labelledby atributes in the html code.

 ## Testing